ljjTYJR/PapersReading/Point_Set_Registration.md

   >  [[url]](https://reader.elsevier.com/reader/sd/pii/S1077314203000973?token=0DBF0A87CDEC4BE21370C4E39E5A1906171CB67EBDAA80A064DB207F16AEF0881DB5CB50C2E751104DF082DBF0E688B6&originRegion=eu-west-1&originCreation=20220113135844)  [[pdf]](./papers/A unified framework for alignment and correspondence.pdf)

   - Summary

     - About the method: [Some paper](./papers/Robust_Point_Set_Registration_Using_Gaussian_Mixture_Models.pdf) refers to it as *Graph Matching*.
 Some paper(*CPD*) refers it as probalistic method similar to *CPD*, but the difference lies in the solution of *M-step*.
 (The later one is widely accepted.)

+  - Understanding(May not be correct)

+    - **I think** the main idea is that the proposed method model the correspondence and the alignment as two probability.
+The algorithm follows a 2-step *E-M* process to compute the correspondence and alignment separately.

+      The difference from the previous methods is the framework to update the correspondence and transformation parameters.

+    - **Need to read the previous papers first**

 - **Graphical Models and Point Pattern Matching**